-Contractor solvency where schemes on site which have been affected by cost rises and delays have become the biggest single challenge to delivery.
-Torus Developments took a pragmatic approach to supporting contractors experiencing financial uncertainty but broader factors beyond the viability of individual schemes caused multiple contractor failures in 2022/23.
-In each instance, Torus had been able to put plans in place to ensure the resumption of construction work and this has primarily been through the appointment of HMS.
-By the end of 2022/23, the nature of Torus' development programme had changed with less emphasis on land-led and works-contract projects and more towards property-based transactions with volume house builders and partnerships with developers such as Vistry Partnerships and Castle Green Homes.
-This was evident in the 1,200 home Peel Hall project in Warrington that Torus Developments secured with Vistry Partnerships, involving investment and entry into a formal Joint Venture in the form of a Limited Liability Partnership.
-The last quarter of 2022/23 started to see a levelling off and even a slight reduction in construction costs.
-Based on the events of 2022/23 affecting schemes on site and the greater certainty factored into new commitments made in year, Torus Developments has ended the financial year in a position where risks are far more visible and better mitigated than before.
-Further stability in the market and Torus' development programme are expected in 2023/24.
+Contractor solvency where schemes on site which have been affected by cost rises and delays continues to be the biggest single challenge to delivery.
+The Company took a pragmatic approach to supporting contractors experiencing financial uncertainty but broader factors beyond the viability of individual schemes caused a small number of contractor failures in 2023/24 which affected around 60 units in the programme.
+In each instance, Torus had been able to put plans in place to ensure the resumption of construction work and this has primarily been through the appointment of HMS or through negotiation with administrators and successor companies.
+2023/24 saw continuing change in the nature of Torus' development programme with less emphasis on land-led and works-contract projects and more towards property-based transactions with volume house builders and partnerships with developers such as Vistry Partnerships, Castle Green, Bloor Homes, Taylor Wimpey, Redrow and Barratt David Wilson.
+Torus62 Limited has been able to buy stock from volume house builders as a consequence of the challenges being faced in the outright sale market, driven by higher mortgage rates and affordability.
+2023/24 saw Reserved Matters planning applications being submitted for the 1,200 home Peel Hall project in Warrington that Torus Developments secured with Vistry Partnerships, involving investment and membership of a formal Joint Venture in the form of a Limited Liability Partnership.
+The latter part of 2023/24 did see some levelling off and even a slight reduction in construction costs but throughout the year, inflation remained stubbornly high, and this was factored into a number of works contracts.
+Based on the events of 2023/24 affecting schemes on site and the greater certainty factored into new commitments made in year, Torus Developments has ended the financial year in a position where risks are far more visible and better mitigated than before.